Concurrent Alcohol and Methadone Abuse

 Teen Drinking and Methadone Abuse

-Underage drinking is a widespread public health concern because alcohol is the most commonly abused drug among youth and increases the risk of using other drugs.
-Not only do underage drinkers have greater difficulty regulating the amount of alcohol that they drink, but they also may have more serious consequences from overconsumption of alcohol.
-Brain development continues into the mid-20s, and continued abuse of substances can permanently affect a teen's neurological functioning.
+Underage drinking is a widespread public health concern.
+Alcohol is the most commonly abused drug among the youth and increases one’s risk of using other drugs.
+Not only do underage drinkers have greater difficulties regulating the amount of alcohol that they drink, but they also may experience more serious consequences from the overconsumption of alcohol.
+Brain development continues into the mid-20s, and continued abuse of substances can permanently affect a teen’s neurological functioning.

-If you want assistance with a methadone or alcohol addiction, please call 1-888-744-0069Who Answers?.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+If you want assistance with a methadone or alcohol addiction, please call us free at .
 Resources are available to you, and trained professionals are willing to help you transition into sober living and recovery.
-For more articles, info and statistics, please visit:
+For more articles, info. and statistics, please visit:

 Find support and share your story with others today by joining our community forum.